-Informational Interviews for Transitioning Academics
+Informational Interviews Guide

 Informational interviews play a crucial role in your career pivot.
 At After Your PhD, we firmly believe that these interviews are transformative.
 Engaging in questioning and seeking clarity defines the essence of informational interviews.
 Without asking questions, you cannot fully comprehend the world around you.